graphprompt/graphprompt-web/index.md

 (No. 2022YFB3104300, No. 2021YFC3300300), the Fundamental Research Funds for the Central Universities (No. ZD-21-202101), and Open Research Projects of Zhejiang Lab (No. 2021KH0AB04).
-The first author, Dr. Xiangguo Sun, in particular, wants to thank his parents for their kind support during his tough period.
+The first author, Dr. Xiangguo Sun, in particular, wants to thank his parents for their kind support during his tough period.</p>